kus/cs2-modded-server/README.md

    Make sure you [port forward](https://portforward.com/router.htm) on your router TCP: `27015` and UDP: `27015` & `27020` so players can connect from the internet.

+   **You must connect to the server from the public IP, not the LAN IP even if you are on the same network.**

 - **If setting up LAN server:**

    Open `\csgo\cfg\env.cfg`